jchristgit/nerodia/README.md

 [![Build Status](https://travis-ci.org/Volcyy/nerodia.svg?branch=master)](https://travis-ci.org/Volcyy/nerodia)
 # Nerodia
-Nerodia is an application that checks Twitch streams for updates and notifies about this users on selected integrations.
+Nerodia is an application that checks Twitch streams for updates and notifies about this on selected integrations.

 ## Setup
 To install requirements, use
 ```sh
 $ pipenv install
 ```
-From here on, run the commands either in `pipenv shell` or prefix them with `pipenv run`, so they run in the virtual environment.
+(From here on, run the commands either in `pipenv shell` or prefix them with `pipenv run`, so they run in the virtual environment.)
 You now need to run the migrations with `alembic`.
 Use
 ```sh
 $ alembic upgrade heads